fasrc/helmod/doc/INSTALL.md

 Aside from initial configuration, this clone only needs to pull updates, so changing to an https remote later is fine.

-This top level directory will contain everything relevant to the fasrcsw software management system, but actual rpm files, app installations, and other build outputs are .gitignore'd.
+This top-level directory will contain everything relevant to the fasrcsw software management system, but actual rpm files, app installations, and other build outputs are .gitignore'd.
 Thus, *make sure this is backed up regularly*.

-`cd` to the fasrcsw director, edit the configuration:
+Edit the configuration:

 ``` bash
 $EDITOR setup.sh